 Please Keep Us Informed

-If you have changed your mailing address, please email firstname.lastname@example.org with your new contact information.
-Please complete the Change of Address form, including the following information, and send it to City Hall, 200 Craig Street, Duncan, BC V9L 1W3:
+If you have changed your mailing address, please complete the Address or Account Change Form, including the following information, and send it to City Hall by email: email@example.com or to the drop box at City Hall, 200 Craig Street, Duncan.

 - Effective date